 Carrots and sweet potatoes are packed with beta-carotene, a carotenoid that converts into vitamin A in the body.

-Retinol, a form of vitamin A, boosts collagen production and reduces MMPs—the enzymes that break down collagen.
+Retinol, a form of vitamin A, helps boost collagen production and reduces MMPs—the enzymes that break down collagen.

 Regularly eating these vibrant veggies can enhance skin firmness and protect against UV damage.